Arcángel: 2022–present: Sr. Santos and Sentimiento, Elegancia y Más Maldad

-A year after the death of Justin Santos, Arcángel would release the single "JS4E" and would also announce his seventh studio album Sr. Santos to be a tribute to his brother, in November 2022.
+In November 2022, a year after the death of Justin Santos, Arcángel released the single "JS4E" and announced his seventh studio album, Sr. Santos, to be a tribute to his brother.
 A week later, he released the album's second single, "La Jumpa" with Bad Bunny, which became another hit single for Arcángel, peaking at number 68 on the US Billboard Hot 100.
-Sr. Santos was released on December 1, 2022, containing other collaborations with Myke Towers, Young Miko, Eladio Carrión, Bizarrap, among others.
+Sr. Santos was released on December 1, 2022, containing collaborations with Myke Towers, Young Miko, Eladio Carrión, Bizarrap, among others.
 The album peaked at number three on the US Top Latin Albums chart, achieving his sixth top 10 on the chart.

-In March 2023, Arcángel would join Bizarrap to release his 54th "Music Sessions", which was originally teased on social media before release.
-After the release of several singles, the singer would announce his eighth studio album, Sentimiento, Elegancia y Más Maldad, which is a sequel to his second album Sentimiento, Elegancia & Maldad.
-Following the announcement, Arcángel would release the album's lead single, "La Chamba" with Peso Pluma, which was announced with a trailer which featured American actor Danny Trejo, being released on October 30, 2023.
+In March 2023, Arcángel joined Bizarrap to release his 54th "Music Sessions", which was originally teased on social media before release.
+After the release of several singles, the singer announced his eighth studio album, Sentimiento, Elegancia y Más Maldad, which is a sequel to his second album, Sentimiento, Elegancia & Maldad.
+Following the announcement, Arcángel released the album's lead single, "La Chamba" with Peso Pluma, which was announced with a trailer featuring American actor Danny Trejo, released on October 30, 2023.
 The album was released on November 17, 2023, with most of the album's production done by Dímelo Flow.
-Within the album, "ALV" with Grupo Frontera would become a hit in other countries.
+On this album, "ALV" with Grupo Frontera became a hit in other countries.

 Controversy

 Since 2007, Arcángel has released a series of tiraderas (diss tracks) under the title "Feliz Navidad", with most of them being produced by DJ Luian.
-Farruko, Wisin, Tito El Bambino, among others has been mentioned by Arcángel in at least one of his diss tracks.
+Farruko, Wisin, Tito El Bambino, among others, have been mentioned by Arcángel in at least one of his diss tracks.
 In December 2023, Arcángel released "Feliz Navidad 8", which is a diss track against Anuel AA, Rochy RD and Ozuna.
-The release of the track would start a feud against the singer and Anuel; its reason for release is due to Anuel ending his business relationship with his longtime manager Frabián Eli, who is Arcángel's brother-in-law.
-Anuel would respond with the release of the "Glock, Glock, Glock", where he mentions that without Bad Bunny, Arcángel cannot make a hit single.
-Titled after the substance of the same name, Arcángel would respond with "El Narcan", where its lyrics claim that Anuel has substance abuse issues.
-Anuel responded again with a second diss track "Arcángel Es Chota", a song where he mentions Karol G and Cosculluela, and also mentions Arcángel's arrest in 2019 for domestic battery.
-Also responding to the singer again through an Instagram post, Anuel claims that nobody noticed that he released his album, Sentimiento, Elegancia y Más Maldad, adding that "[he's] waiting for Bad Bunny to collaborate with him to revive his career."
-Arcángel would release a third diss track titled "3 a 0", where he mentions Anuel's ex-partner Yailin La Más Viral and defends Karol G and Feid in the track.
+The release of the track started a feud between the singer and Anuel; the reason for its release was Anuel ending his business relationship with his longtime manager, Frabián Eli, who is Arcángel's brother-in-law.
+Anuel responded with the release of "Glock, Glock, Glock", where he mentions that without Bad Bunny, Arcángel could not make a hit single.
+Named after the substance of the same name, Arcángel responded with "El Narcan."
+Its lyrics claim that Anuel has substance abuse issues.
+Anuel responded again with a second diss track "Arcángel Es Chota", a song where he mentions Karol G and Cosculluela, as well as Arcángel's arrest in 2019 for domestic battery.
+Responding to the singer again through an Instagram post, Anuel claims that nobody noticed that he released his album, Sentimiento, Elegancia y Más Maldad, adding that "[he's] waiting for Bad Bunny to collaborate with him to revive his career."
+Arcángel released a third diss track titled "3 a 0", where he mentions Anuel's ex-partner Yailin La Más Viral and defends Karol G and Feid.